-Mix your spices in a small bowl (for example, this used 1/2 teaspoon chopped fresh sage, 1/2 teaspoon chopped fresh rosemary, 1/2 teaspoon salt, and 1/8 teaspoon black pepper.)
+Mix your spice mixture in a small bowl (for example: 1/2 teaspoon chopped fresh sage, 1/2 teaspoon chopped fresh rosemary, 1/2 teaspoon salt, and 1/8 teaspoon black pepper.)

 Use your fingers to rub the spice mixture over the surface of the chicken.

 Fry one side in a cast iron pan in a thin layer of oil.